brucemcpherson/gas-effex-demo-slides-slides/dependencies.md

 # Google Apps Script Project: gas-effex-demo-slides-slides
-This repo (gas-effex-demo-slides-slides) was automatically updated on 14 March 2017 16:58:04 GMT by GasGit
+This repo (gas-effex-demo-slides-slides) was automatically updated on 31 October 2018 11:43:21 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project gas-effex-demo-slides-slides